genelet/JavaHelper/README.md

 * -dbname, database name, mandatory
 * -dbuser, database user name
 * -dbpass, password of the database user
-* -root, directory where the generated files located, default to current directoy "."
+* -root, top directory where the project files located, default to current directoy "."
 * -project, name of package, default to "myproject",
 * -script, script name in URL, default to "myscript"
+* -force, if set, force to override the existing files

-The files generated will follow the structure:
+The following files will be generated:

 <pre>
 > root